CES 2019: The 4 biggest trends, demystified

 4. Tech that saves lives

-With so many citizens around the globe concerned about the state of the world and the future of humanity, it wasn't a surprise that CES 2019 put a greater emphasis on technology that could make a larger impact on society.
+With so many people concerned about the state of the world and the future of humanity, it wasn't a surprise that CES 2019 put a greater emphasis on technology that could make a larger impact on society.

 There are over 1.2 million deaths from auto accidents worldwide each year, or roughly one every 25 seconds.
 While self-driving cars could eventually decrease this significantly, vehicle-to-vehicle and vehicle-to-infrastructure communication is an important first step in saving lives.